melezhik/sparrow/README.md

 Sparrow plugins are shareable multipurposes scenarios distributed via central repository - [SparrowHub](https://sparrowhub.org).
 Every single plugin represents a various scripts to solve a specific task.
-Plugins are easily installed, configured and run on on dedicated server with the help of sparrow console client.
+Plugins are easily installed, configured and run on dedicated servers with the help of sparrow console client.

 The notion of sparrow plugins is very close to the conception of CPAN modules in Perl or Ruby gems in Ruby.
 It's just a small suites of scripts to solve a specific tasks.